cluo0901/RoomGPT/README.md

 ## How it works

-On this branch the app uses the [OpenAI Images](https://platform.openai.com/docs/guides/images) API to generate room redesign concepts.
-Your prompt combines general design guidance with room- and style-specific details.
+This branch pairs the Next.js web app with a standalone SDXL + ControlNet service.
+The frontend collects your room photo, builds a structured prompt (general + room + style), and calls the local FastAPI microservice.
+The service runs Stable Diffusion XL with a Canny ControlNet to keep the room layout while restyling.
 [Bytescale](https://www.bytescale.com/) is used for image storage.

 ## Running Locally